Blackjack Rules & Optimal Play

 • Dealer checks for blackjack

-Note that the following is the full ideal way to play outline; what to do with any soft or hard total you might have (or pairs).
-For the most simple of simple advice on when to hit and stand, read over the general strategic advice.
+Note that the following blackjack strategy is the ideal way to play outline; what to do with any soft or hard total you might have (or pairs).
+For the most simple of simple advice on when to hit and stand, read over our general blackjack strategy guide.

 Note: When we say Ten, we are referring to a Ten and all face cards (J, Q and K).